smkdGab/Sim-to-Real-transfer-of-Reinforcement-Learning-Policies-in-Robotics/README.md

 # Sim to Real transfer of Reinforcement Learning Policies in Robotics
 ##### by Gabriele Spina, Marco Sorbi, Christian Montecchiani.

-The repository contains the code for the project *Sim to Real transfer of Reinforcement Learning Policies in Robotics* for the Machine Learning and Deep Learning 2021/2022 class.
-The repository is intended as a support tool for the report of the project and it contains toy examples of some well-known algorithms and methods in the fields of Reinforcement Learning and Sim-to-Real transfer.

-*Abstract*: [to be updated]

 - [Sim to Real transfer of Reinforcement Learning Policies in Robotics](#sim-to-real-transfer-of-reinforcement-learning-policies-in-robotics)
 				- [by Gabriele Spina, Marco Sorbi, Christian Montecchiani.](#by-gabriele-spina-marco-sorbi-christian-montecchiani)
 - [Requirements](#requirements)